 Utah Artificial Intelligence Policy Act

-To Whom Does the AIPA Apply?
+To What Entities Does the UAIP Apply?

-While the AIPA does not include any entity- or data-level exemptions, it does include an opportunity for “regulatory mitigation” for organizations that join in the AI Learning Laboratory Program.
+While the UAIP does not include any entity- or data-level exemptions, it does include an opportunity for “regulatory mitigation” for organizations that join in the AI Learning Laboratory Program.
 A participating organization can apply for a 12-month regulatory mitigation for development and testing of an AI technology.
 If granted, the Office of AI Policy and other relevant agencies would enter into a regulatory mitigation agreement with the organization, during which they would have some benefits related to potential liability derived from the technology, like a cure period before enforcement, reduced civil fines, and delayed restitution payments.

 A regulatory mitigation agreement must include: